 A human neuron has three parts- the main body, the axon, and the dendrites.
 Though one neuron itself does not have any significance, when millions or probably billions of neurons work together, they can process a task like reading and understanding this article.

-Well, you can think of an artificial neuron as a simulation of the human neuron.
+Well, you can think of an artificial neuron as a simulation of a human neuron.
 It tries to mimic the works of a human neuron using mathematics and machine learning algorithms.
-Here is also, as a biological neuron, a single AN can not do any significance task.
+Here is also, as a biological neuron, a single AN can not do any significant task.
 But when we connect a number of neurons in layers, they together can do some tasks like classification or regression.

-Activation Functions: An activation function directs the output of a neuron or node, that means after receiving a set of inputs, it chooses what will be the output of that neuron.
+Activation Functions: An activation function directs the output of a neuron or node, which means after receiving a set of inputs, it chooses what will be the output of that neuron.
 Depending on the kind of activation function, the output of a neuron varies.
 There are various types of activation functions.
 But these four are prominent ones.

 Threshold Function: This is the most basic type of activation function.
-It simply outputs yes/no type of values.
+It simply outputs a yes/no type of value.
 When the weighted sum is(the sum of weighted input from the input layers) less than zero, it simply provides 0, and when the weighted sum is greater or equals to zero, it provides 1.

 2. Sigmoid Function: This is one of the most used activation functions.
 It provides a continuous output.
-If the input value is less than zero its output will be a zero.
+If the input value is less than zero its output will be zero.
 For a value zero or greater than zero it provides a continuous output value ranges between zero and one.
 It is a useful function for tasks like regressions.
 It is usually used in the output node.

 3.Rectifier Function: It is one of the most popular activation functions.
 It provides a zero for a negative value and gradually increases to one for a positive value.
 It is widely used in the input layer nodes.

 4. Hyperbolic tangent function: It provides output for both negative and positive input values.

 How Does the Neural Network Work?